mateuslkgouvea/marketdata/README.md

 ```

 # Server-side
-The marketdata package contained on this repository handles de server-side tasks.
+The marketdata package contained on this repository handles the server-side tasks.
 To set the server on a localhost you need to define a system variable on your machine named "MT_SERVER_CONF" with the path of a JSON config file (templates are on the sample_server folder).
 define the variables: